 Tuesday 6th September

-I awoke to the stunning view from my window (see right).
+I awoke to the somewhat stunning view from my window (see right).
 A minimal but fresh breakfast was had on the garden terrace overlooking said view.
 The 'fresh' juice is a bit watery, coffee fine, muesli selection OK, croissants fresh, but nothing else in the pastry line.
 To the Duomo at 9.30, to discover that the complex doesn't open until 10.30, so I stroll through the Campo to San Cristoforo to begin my church thing, just before a service started.